i2p/i2p.www/i2p2www/blog/2024/03/29/many-masks-one-mind.draft.rst

 * {% trans -%}Whether a NetDB Entry was recieved directly, or recieved down a client tunnel{%- endtrans %}
 * {% trans -%}Whether a NetDB Entry was sent by a peer in response to our lookup, or sent unsolicited{%- endtrans %}
-* {% trans -%}Which NetDB Entry was recieved down Which Client Tunnel{%- endtrans %}
+* {% trans -%}Which NetDB Entry was recieved down Which client Tunnel{%- endtrans %}
-* {% trans -%}Multiple versions of the same entry for different Client tunnels{%- endtrans %}
+* {% trans -%}Multiple versions of the same entry for different client tunnels{%- endtrans %}

 {% trans -%}
 Structurally, the most understandable and reliable way to handle this pattern is to use "Sub-DBs."